 Ms. Gorman's practice is focused on estate planning, estate administration, guardianship, elder law planning, special needs and disability planning, and special needs trusts.
 She assists families with the preparation of various trust agreements, including Special Needs Trusts, Settlement Preservation Trusts, and Minor’s Trusts.
 Her work in estate planning includes the preparation of wills, trusts, powers of attorney and advance medical directives, and she is experienced in wealth planning techniques designed to minimize Federal estate and gift tax implications.Close

 Mr. Pena focuses his practice on trusts and estates, probate, wealth preservation, and planning matters involving... | Read More

-Mr. Pena focuses his practice on trusts and estates, probate, wealth preservation, and planning matters involving estate, gift, and generation-skipping transfer taxes.
-He represents a variety of clients including high-net worth individuals seeking sophisticated estate planning, as well as individuals who simply want to insure that their estate reflects their wishes and values.
-In addition, he represents corporate fiduciaries in connection with estate and trust administration and advises out of state counsel on Delaware trust law, including directed trusts, decanting, dynasty trusts, and all aspects of the validity, construction, and administration of Delaware trusts.Close
+Mr. Pena focuses his practice on trusts and estates, probate, wealth preservation, and planning matters involving estate, gift and generation-skipping transfer taxes.
+He represents a variety of clients including high-net worth individuals seeking sophisticated estate planning, as well as individuals who simply want to ensure that their estate reflects their wishes and values.
+In addition, Mr. Pena represents corporate fiduciaries in connection with estate and trust administration and advises out of state counsel on Delaware trust law, including directed trusts, decanting, dynasty trusts, and all aspects of the validity, construction, and administration of Delaware trusts.Close